Chandu-1122/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/Document/README.md

-📊 Streamlining Ticket Assignment for Efficient Support Operations This is a ServiceNow-based solution developed during our internship to optimize ticket assignment processes in IT support environments.
+# 📊 Streamlining Ticket Assignment for Efficient Support Operations
+This is a ServiceNow-based solution developed during our internship to optimize ticket assignment processes in IT support environments.
 The system automates ticket routing based on parameters like issue type, priority, and technician availability—improving response time, reducing backlog, and ensuring fair distribution of workload among support staff.

+---

 🔗 Demo Video Link: Watch Demo

-**🔧 Key Features**
+---

+## 🔧 Key Features

 1.Custom Tables for Support Tickets and Assignment Logs